Titoine/content-modelling-examples/README.md

 # Content Modelling Examples
 Examples and best practices of content modelling in Prismic.
 Copy and paste the JSON definition of these Prismic Custom Types to see the examples in action.

-## Ecommerce
+## Ecommerce Sites

-Ecommerce of all sizes are using Prismic to enhance their visitor's experience with rich content.
-See [here](https://github.com/prismicio/content-modelling-examples/blob/main/Ecommerce/Ecommerce.md) some examples of nice custom types configuration in Prismic for managing content for:
+Eshops of all sizes are using Prismic to enhance their visitor's experience with rich content.
+Some examples of custom types definition for managing this content in Prismic:
 * [Homepage](https://github.com/prismicio/content-modelling-examples/blob/main/Ecommerce/homepage.json)
 * [Navigation](https://github.com/prismicio/content-modelling-examples/blob/main/Ecommerce/navigation.json)
 * [Landing page](https://github.com/prismicio/content-modelling-examples/blob/main/Ecommerce/landingpage.json)